Mindinventory/animated_notch_bottom_bar/README.md

-# svg_bottombar_flutter

-A new Flutter project.
+# Animated Notch Bottom Bar

+Flutter package for displaying and animating the selected items of bottomNavigationBar inspired by [react-native-tabbar-interaction](https://github.com/Mindinventory/react-native-tabbar-interaction) plugin.
+This package accepts any kind of widget as a bottom bar icon.

 ## Getting Started

-This project is a starting point for a Flutter application.
+To get started, place `NotchBottomBar` in the bottomNavigationBar parameter of a `Scaffold` widget.

+For example:

 A few resources to get you started if this is your first Flutter project: